dhutapratama/docs/mocking.md

 <a name="interacting-with-time"></a>
 ## Interacting With Time

 When testing, you may occasionally need to modify the time returned by helpers such as `now` or `Illuminate\Support\Carbon::now()`.
-Thankfully, Laravel's base feature test class includes helpers that allow you to manipulate the current time:
+Thankfully, Lets's base feature test class includes helpers that allow you to manipulate the current time:

     use Illuminate\Support\Carbon;